 10 lessons learned from the 2012 Sikh temple terror attack

-It has been nine years since the attack, and the lessons learned remain relevant to all police officers today
+It has been 10 years since the attack, and the lessons learned remain relevant to all police officers today

 Domestic terrorism can occur at any time at any place.
 There are no geographic or location constraints.
 Since 2001, we have seen acts of domestic terrorism on military bases, at places of worship, in workplace environments, in major cities – the reality is that no place is exempt.